 Beyond Round-Ups, users can also elect to make one-time contributions or set up recurring transfers.
-Plus the app’s Found Money section features offers from various retailers.
-By completing these offers, you can earn a little extra money that will be added to your account.
+Plus the app’s Earn section (formerly Found Money) features offers from various retailers.
+By completing these offers, you can score a little extra money that will be added to your account.
 You can see Acorns in action in my video review:

 How Robinhood works

 Robinhood’s selling point is fairly straightforward: buy and sell stocks without fees.
 That’s exactly what the app offers, enabling users to purchase real stocks from real companies, all at face value.
-Sure it may sound like a simple idea, but it’s actually quite revolutionary.
-You can see my review here:
+Sure it may sound like a simple idea, but it was actually quite revolutionary — although several other platforms have since followed suit.

 Despite it being a free service, Robinhood doesn’t skimp on features.
 When it comes to buying and selling stocks, this means having the ability to set limit orders (where you can state how much you’re willing to pay for a stock and have Robinhood execute your order if it becomes available) among other options.
 Like with Acorns, Robinhood also allows you to set up automatic transfers to your account or make one-time contributions on the fly.

-Although stocks were the main game on Robinhood for some time, recently they’ve expanded to bring new investment opportunities to the platform.
-For example, earlier this year they introduced Robinhood Crypto, allowing users to buy and sell Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and — most recently — Dogecoin.
-They’ve also started rolling out support for options trading the past few months as well.
+Although stocks were the main game on Robinhood for some time, they’ve also expanded to bring new investment opportunities to the platform.
+For example, Robinhood Crypto allows users to buy and sell Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Dogecoin.
+Other notable features include fractional shares, dividend reinvestment, options trading, and more.